Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: Experimental results and analysis

 \subsection{Validation datasets}

-In this study, a comprehensive experimental evaluation was conducted on a set of benchmarking classification datasets, encompassing both image and signal data.
-A large number of scientific papers were reviewed and the most frequently applied benchmark datasets were selected for the current analysis.
-A total of 7 image datasets and 6 signal datasets were utilized for this purpose.
-These datasets facilitate a robust comparison of the algorithm with other feature selection algorithms in the literature, both in terms of quantity and quality \cite{balin2019concrete}\cite{wu2021fractal}.
+In this study, a comprehensive experimental evaluation was conducted on a set of benchmark classification datasets, encompassing both image data and sensor time-series data, with the majority of the signals related to human activity recognition tasks.
+A total of 7 image datasets and 6 sensor time-series datasets were utilized for this purpose.
 The datasets exhibited variations in terms of the number of instances, ranging from 120 to 70,000, the number of features, ranging from 24 to 3,072, and the number of classes, ranging from 5 to 17.
-Table \ref{dataset} provides an overview of the key details of each dataset, including the dataset name, the number of instances, the number of features, and the number of classes.
+Table \ref{dataset} provides an overview of the key details of each dataset.
+Additionally, the proposed method was validated in a real-world industrial application involving machining processes.
+This application demonstrated the practicality and effectiveness of the method in solving complex input-output configuration challenges in an industrial setting, further supporting its robustness and adaptability to real-world scenarios.

-The MNIST dataset consists of handwritten digits, MNIST Fashion includes images of clothing items, CIFAR-10 encompasses general objects (animals and vehicles), while the MHEALTH, smartphone, SKODA, and Opportunity datasets consist sensor signals suitable for human activity detection.
-The MIT-BIH dataset contains data pertaining to different types of heart rhythm patterns.
-To assess the robustness of the proposed algorithm, additional experiments were conducted on the MNIST dataset by introducing various types of noise to the images.
-This included the addition of Gaussian noise, Poisson noise, salt and pepper noise, and blurring.
-Furthermore, in the context of signal data, the algorithm was also evaluated on datasets specifically designed for classification tasks, with a particular emphasis on Human Activity Recognition (HAR).

-The aforementioned experiments and evaluations serve to provide valuable insights into the performance and versatility of the proposed algorithm across a diverse range of datasets, encompassing both images and signals.

-\subsubsection{Data pre-processing}
+\subsection{Data pre-processing}

-The image and signal datasets underwent pre-processing steps prior to the utilization of the IDE-NAS model.
-For image data, a relatively straightforward pre-processing procedure was employed.
-The data underwent normalization using either min-max normalization or standard normalization, depending on the specific requirements of the algorithm in terms of speed and accuracy.
-In most cases, min-max normalization was applied to 2D image data, while standard normalization proved effective for 1D sensor data.

-In the case of signal data, each channel of the sensors, where a measurement was performed, has a different type of nature and is measured in different units.
-Hence, it was crucial to normalize the data not entirely, but separately for each individual channel.
-This approach ensured that the data maintained its integrity and consistency across the different channels.